 Session

-CTRL+V. - Create a new session: click the
+CTRL+V. - New session: click

 Collaboration